Edchja/cheat-sheet/linux/configuration.md

 > **Note:** The remote command should exit with code 1.

-Verify that the resulting message contains your username.
+Verify that the resulting message contains your **username**.
 If you receive a "permission denied" message, refer to [Error: Permission denied (publickey)](https://docs.github.com/en/articles/error-permission-denied-publickey).